-According to the provisions of Articles 39 of Law no. 4002/2011 and following the issuance of the relevant VLTs 5.
-Online Gaming license decision of the Minister of Finance (GG B' 2503/4.11.2011) and the conclusion of the VLTs Agreement Law no. 4635/2019 (Government's Gazette A' 167/30.10.2019), amending Law no. 4002/2011 regarding online dated 4 November 2011 between OPAP SA and the Hellenic Republic, we initially held an exclusive 10-year sports betting activities and other online games defines details for the licensing of operators, technical license to install and operate 35,000 VLTs in Greece (16,500 VLTs would have been installed and operated requirements for the operation of the information system and other prerequisites the operators should directly by OPAP throughout its network, while 18,500 would have been operated by concessionaires, folcomply with.
-According to the new law, a new licensing regime system was introduced, by which only two lowing an international tender). types of licenses will be available: type 1 License - online betting license (including virtual games), and type 2 License - other online games license (namely, online casino-type games, poker and its variations conducted live or with the use of a random number generator).
+According to the provisions of Articles 39 of Law no. 4002/2011 and following the issuance of the relevant VLTs license decision of the Minister of Finance (GG B' 2503/4.11.2011) and the conclusion of the VLTs Agreement dated 4 November 2011 between OPAP SA and the Hellenic Republic, we initially held an exclusive 10-year license to install and operate 35,000 VLTs in Greece (16,500 VLTs would have been installed and operated directly by OPAP throughout its network, while 18,500 would have been operated by concessionaires, following an international tender).